 Day to day, business owners need to stay on top of their revenues, dividends, overhead expenses, employee benefits, taxes, and their good standing and credibility with vendors, customers and creditors, among others.
 With those things in mind, what’s the most basic banking product that every business owner needs as a start?

 A personal checking account is one of the cornerstones of financial planning.
 So is a business checking account – it’s an essential tool every business needs.
 The self-employed contractor to the CEO of a large corporation should open up a free business checking account to meet their daily financial needs, plus, for all the benefits tailored for businesses not included in a standard personal checking product.
+Here are the 5 Best Online Checking Accounts of 2014.

 Personal checking accounts often place limits on the maximum amount of withdrawals a customer can make per week or month.